-By U.S. Mail & E-Mail: tasmith@menlopark.org
+By U.S. Mail & E-Mail: PBhagat@menlopark.org

-Mr. Tom Smith City of Menlo Park Community Development Department, Planning Division 701 Laurel Street Menlo Park, CA 94025
+Ms. Payal Bhagat City of Menlo Park Community Development Department, Planning Division 701 Laurel Street Menlo Park, CA 94025

-Re: Response of Sequoia Union High School District to Draft Environmental Impact Report for the Menlo Uptown Project
+Re: Response of Sequoia Union High School District to Draft Environmental Impact Report for the 111 Independence Drive Project

-Dear Mr. Smith:
+Dear Ms. Bhagat:

 This office represents Sequoia Union High School District ("District").
-On behalf of the District, we are hereby submitting comments regarding the Draft Environmental Impact Report ("Draft EIR") prepared by the City of Menlo Park ("City") for the project to be located on an approximately 4.83-acre site having the addresses of 141 Jefferson Drive, 180 Constitution Drive, and 186 Constitution Drive, Menlo Park, CA (collectively, the "Property").
-According to the Draft EIR, the proposed project, sponsored by Uptown Menlo Park Venture, LLC (an affiliate of development company Greystar) ("Developer"), will consist of the demolition of the existing commercial and industrial space and redevelopment of the Property with three residential buildings totaling approximately 471,986 square feet ("sf") with 441 multi- family rental units, 42 townhomes, and 2,940 sf of office space, associated open space, circulation and parking, and infrastructure improvements (the "Project").
-This enormous Project is anticipated to generate approximately 1,242 new residents, and a corresponding increase of approximately 100 new high school students to the District.
-The Project will be located directly across the street from the District's TIDE Academy.
+On behalf of the District, we are hereby submitting comments regarding the Draft Environmental Impact Report ("Draft EIR") prepared by the City of Menlo Park ("City") for the project to be located on an approximately 0.92-acre site having the address of 111 Independence Drive, Menlo Park, CA (the "Property").
+According to the Draft EIR, the proposed project, sponsored by SP Menlo, LLC ("Developer"), will consist of redevelopment of the Property with an approximately 145,679 square foot ("sf"), eight-story multi-family apartment building with approximately 105 dwelling units, and an approximately 746 sf commercial space (the "Project").
+This Project is anticipated to generate approximately 270 new residents, and a corresponding increase in high school students that attend District schools.
+The Project will be located approximately 2,400 feet west of the District's TIDE Academy.

-Please note that, concurrently with this letter, the District is transmitting its response to the Draft Environmental Impact Report for the 111 Independence Drive Project.
-Both the 111 Independence Drive Project and the instant Project are mixed-use residential projects proposed in the Bayfront Area of Menlo Park a short distance away from the District's TIDE Academy.
+Please note that, concurrently with this letter, the District is transmitting its response to the Draft Environmental Impact Report for the Menlo Uptown Project.
+Both the Menlo Uptown Project and the instant Project are mixed-use residential projects proposed in the Bayfront Area of Menlo Park a short distance away from the District's TIDE Academy.
 Further, the Initial Studies and Draft EIRs for both projects were prepared by the same firm and are substantially similar.
-For these reasons, the District's comments in response to both Draft EIRs are substantially similar.
+For these reasons, the District's comments in response to both Draft EIRs may substantially overlap.

-The Draft EIR does not comply with the California Environmental Quality Act ("CEQA," Pub.
+The Draft EIR, like the Draft EIR prepared for the Menlo Uptown Project, does not comply with the California Environmental Quality Act ("CEQA," Pub.
 Res.
 Code §§ 21000, et seq.) and its implementing regulations (Cal.
 Code Regs., tit.
 14, §§ 15000, et seq., "CEQA Guidelines"), for both technical and substantive reasons.
 Moreover, the Draft EIR, based on an improper interpretation of statutes added and amended by Senate Bill (SB) 50, does not include sufficient information to evaluate potential environmental impacts both to schools, and related to schools.
-Through this letter, the District wishes to emphasize that this Project, in combination with the numerous other projects currently pending before the City, has the potential to have a profound negative effect on the District's students, their families, and residents who will reside in and near the Project.
+Through this letter, the District wishes to emphasize that this Project, in combination with the numerous other projects currently pending before the City (including the Menlo Uptown Project), has the potential to have a profound negative effect on the District's students, their families, and residents who will reside in and near the Project.